 |Jean Butcher||Village Representative|

 |Dickie Corfield||Village Representative|

-The decisions made by the group will undoubtedly require compromise and consensus building; consequently, members should ensure they are:
+The decisions made by the Group will, undoubtedly, require compromise and consensus building, consequently, members should ensure that they are:

 - able and willing to make decisions and recommendations on behalf of their body/organisation and are committed to helping to guide the preparation of the Neighbourhood Plan